chrysn/aiocoap/doc/guidedtour.rst

     WIP

-This is currently the end of the guided tour; see the :mod:`aiocoap.resource` documentation for the server side until the tour covers that too.is complete.
+This is currently the end of the guided tour; see the :mod:`aiocoap.resource` documentation for the server side until the tour covers that is complete.

 .. _IPython: http://ipython.org/